Ways To Ground Yourself

 “Get yourself grounded and you can navigate even the stormiest roads in peace.” – Steve Goodier

 I even walked laps around the playground during recess.
 Increased contact with the earth improved my mood, and the increase in exercise immediately helped me to feel stronger, sleep better, and lose weight.
-I was still feeling anxious having been an Irma victim myself, but I was better able to cope with my students’ more significant stress by always grounding myself.
+I still feel anxious having been an Irma victim myself, but I was better able to cope with my students’ more significant stress by always grounding myself with these grounding techniques.